algernon-A/PlopTheGrowables/Properties/LongDescription.md

 A very simple mod that disables growable building zone checks.
-This means that you can use the game's inbuilt dev tool to plop growable (spawnable) buildings wherever you want and without regards to zoning.
+This means that you can place them anywhere (using the dev UI) - on zoning, off zoning, partially on zoning, on incorrect zoning, wherever - and they won't despawn.

-Note that if you place a growable building away from a road and then draw the road to it it won't automatically connect to pipes or power.
-Either draw the road first and *then* place the building, or use Quboid's excellent Move It mod to move the building into place.
+This allows the manual placement of growable buildings directly, without needing any workarounds such as making them signature buildings.

+Note that buildings will still require road access (including for water/sewerage/electricity) to function properly, but they don't have to be perfectly aligned with the road.

 Thanks to TPB, the creator of the original Plop the Growables mod for Cities: Skylines 1.